ouspg/SOP-Robot/docs/BRINGUP.md

 ### 5. Launching text-to-speech service

-Text-to-speech works as a service which can be called by terminal.
+Text-to-speech works as a service which can be called from terminal utilizing the ros2 client in package.

-Run service in a (new) terminal window
+Run the service in a (new) terminal

 ```console
 ros2 run tts_package service
 ```

-Call the service from separate terminal and synthesise speech
+Call the service from terminal using client and synthetize speech

 ```console
 ros2 run tts_package client "Tämä lause syntentisoidaan puheeksi."